This post is also available in: Ελληνικά (Greek)

 Essentially it’s one main street, with many pretty shops and wine-tasting places.
 One of the highlights is the town’s Upper Door or wall gate.

-Tip: It can be busy at lunchtime.
-For instance, as two people we couldn’t find a place to have lunch and in the end, we had street food while standing.
+Tip: Riquewihr can be busy at lunchtime.
+For instance, as two people we couldn’t find a place to have lunch and in the end, we had to eat street food while standing.
 Which, after being on our feet all day, wasn’t exactly ideal.
-You might prefer to have your meal elsewhere.
+The food itself was fantastic.
+It was the sitting out in the cold all the time that wasn’t so much.
+So you might prefer to organise your trip in such a way as to be at a quieter place at mealtime.

 What a little hidden gem this is!
 We only drove through and didn’t have time to explore on foot.
 However, it has all the charm of the other Wine Route village with the added bonus that it’s lesser-known and thus not at all crowded.
 Particularly in winter, you’ll have the town all to yourself!
 It has a medieval castle too!